 LOWER POTTSGROVE AREA

 The image above shows the intersection of E. High St. and N. Pleasantview Road in Sanatoga.
 Shuhart’s Store is on the left with the Sanatoga Chapel in the background.
+Note the trolley tracks along the right side of the picture.
 It was from this intersection that the village of Sanatoga and the surrounding area grew into what it is today.
 At this point in time, the township was mostly populated with farmsteads, some of them dating back to the late 1700’s or early 1800’s.

 There were also several hotels in the area.
 The Pleasantview Hotel, situated on the northwest corner of this intersection dated back to the 1700’s.
 For a time it was a barroom and restaurant, later an ice cream parlor, and finally became the home of the Sanatoga Post Office.
 Then there was the Crooked Hill Tavern, located at E. High St. and S. Sanatoga Road, which later became the Sanatoga Inn.
 Today it is known as Cutillo’s Restaurant.
 It was first opened about 1770.
 There was also the Long View Hotel, a resort hotel, located on the side of the hill near Sanatoga Park.
 It burned to the ground in the early 1900’s.
 The loss of the beautiful hotel inspired local residents to form the Sanatoga Fire Co. in 1908.